Back

 What causes insomnia in females?

 Insomnia in females is often linked to hormonal fluctuations happening throughout the menstrual cycle.
-Many females feel more anxious and find themselves unable to sleep before their period, which is the time when hormonal levels drop, mainly progesterone and estrogen.
+Many females feel more anxious and find themselves unable to sleep before their period, which is the time when hormonal levels drop, mainly progesterone and oestrogen.
 This alteration may increase mood swings, cause premenstrual syndrome, and disturb the calm required to sleep well.

 Anxiety and insomnia treatment